 NEXT UP ON this.

-It’s hard to believe that it’s been a full year since most of us left the office, and had to quickly adjust to working from home.
+It’s hard to believe that it’s been almost two years since most of us left the office, and had to quickly adjust to working from home.

 While some people have grown to enjoy the perks, such as having furry friends close by, zero commute and the freedom to wear trackies, others have been itching to get back to their colleagues.